dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/_index.md

 - Linux, Mac, or Windows (with WSL)

 {{% alert title="Note" color="primary" %}}
-Development of Dapr Pluggable Components on Windows requires WSL as some development platforms do not fully support Unix Domain Sockets on "native" Windows.
+Development of Dapr pluggable components on Windows requires WSL as some development platforms do not fully support Unix Domain Sockets on "native" Windows.
 {{% /alert %}}

-## Project Creation
+## Project creation

-Creating a Dapr Pluggable Component starts with an empty ASP.NET project.
+Creating a pluggable component starts with an empty ASP.NET project.

 ```bash
 dotnet new web --name <project name>
 ```

-## Add NuGet Packages
+## Add NuGet packages

-Add the Dapr .NET Pluggable Components NuGet package.
+Add the Dapr .NET pluggable components NuGet package.

 ```bash
 dotnet add package Dapr.PluggableComponents.AspNetCore
 ```

-## Create Application and Service
+## Create application and service

-Creating a Dapr Pluggable Component application is similar to creating an ASP.NET application.
-In, `Program.cs`, replace the `WebApplication` related code with the Dapr `DaprPluggableComponentsApplication` equivalent.
+Creating a Dapr pluggable component application is similar to creating an ASP.NET application.
+In `Program.cs`, replace the `WebApplication` related code with the Dapr `DaprPluggableComponentsApplication` equivalent.

 ```csharp
 using Dapr.PluggableComponents;